Compound Subjects Using ‘Or’

 Only the parents or Geoffrey is allowed to speak during their presentation.

-(Notice the singuler noun “Geoffrey” requiring the singular verb “is.”)
+(Notice the singular noun “Geoffrey” requiring the singular verb “is.”)

 Either pasta or beans need to be added to the soup.